 Inspired by the tenacious creativity of traditional artists, I have a developed a keen interest in the continuity of culture through aesthetic practices—both in the visual and performance arts.
-Her professional involvement in community arts has included engagement with traditional artists, and service on advisory councils and boards of directors of several non-profit organizations, and involvement in projects that promote and preserve traditional arts..
+My professional involvement in community arts has included working with traditional artists, service on advisory councils and boards of directors of non-profit organizations, and involvement in projects that promote and preserve traditional arts..

 Traditional artists do not tea-dip their work.
 Often, they resist the antiquated notion of tradition as pure and static, and propose an alternative definition of tradition as utterly contemporary—messy with modern interference, contaminated by cultural cross-pollination, gasping mouthfuls of congested urban air—and yet bursting with age-old meaning.
 Traditionalists do not preserve by holding rigid.
 They hold fast; they embrace the fast paced and the new fangled in service of the time honored.
 Like all artists, they work with a jumble of crisscrossing cultural references, historical citations, and experimental interventions.
 Innovation becomes tradition, and tradition innovates.